openenergi/go-event-hub/README.md

 - Make sure you set the Event Hub connection details as environment variables as previously explained.
 - Run all the tests: `go test -v ./msauth/... ./eventhub/...`.

+For a complete live end to end integration test involving a receiver configured with a partition offset as `@latest`, and a sender sending a message to the Event Hub, then listening to the receiver channel for the message previously sent take a look at `end_to_end_integration_test.go`.

 # Docker